Skip to content

 Teaching staff

 You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team includes Jane Sisk and James Tromans.
+The team includes a Course Leader, with oversight of the course, and Course Tutors from the partner institution.

-Teaching is based on research and consultancy, and 85 per cent of course lecturers have a higher education teaching qualification or are Fellows of the Higher Education Academy.
-You can learn more about the staff by visiting our staff profiles.
+Teaching is informed by research and consultancy, and 3 lecturers on the course team have a higher education teaching qualification or are Fellows of the Higher Education Academy.

 Assessment